NTaylor71/Jellyfin.Plugin.LLMChatBridge/README.md

 	* Contains : Ollama, Python 3.12 + Langchain, postgres/redis

-	* Chat request message are queued
+	* Chat request message are async-queued

 	* Queue proccessed via python/Langchain that utilize RAG

-	* RAG data is provided via a schedule in Jellyfin from this plugin
+	* RAG data is provided via a schedule in Jellyfin from THIS plugin

 		* Jellyfin's db is thus RAG'ified by LangChain